nicorusz88/springMVC/README.md

 #Spring MVC
 Spring MVC Example

 This example runs in a Tomcat 8 Maven plugin.
-It also contains a in memory DB (HSQLDB).
+It also contains an in memory DB (HSQLDB).

 Check in Eclipse you are using JDK 1.7 or above.